 - Continuing to focus on one- to four-family residential real estate lending, including our practice of originating for retention in our portfolio, non-owner-occupied real estate loans.
 We have been, and will continue to be, primarily a one- to four-family residential real estate lender for borrowers in our market area.
-As of December 31, 2020, \$66.1 million, or 95.0% of our total loan portfolio, consisted of one- to four-family residential real estate loans, including \$13.6 million, or 19.5% of our total loan portfolio, of non-owner-occupied real estate loans.
+As of December 31, 2021, \$70.9 million, or 94.0% of our total loan portfolio, consisted of one- to four-family residential real estate loans, including \$8.5 million, or 11.2% of our total loan portfolio, of non-owner-occupied real estate loans.
 We expect that one- to four-family residential real estate lending will remain our primary lending activity. - Maintaining our strong asset quality through conservative loan underwriting.
 We intend to maintain strict, quality-oriented loan underwriting and credit monitoring processes.
-At December 31, 2020 and December 31, 2019, we had no nonperforming assets, or 0.0% of total assets.

-- Attracting and retaining customers in our market area and increasing our "core" deposits consisting of savings accounts and retail certificates of deposit.
+At December 31, 2021 and December 31, 2020, we had no nonperforming assets. - Attracting and retaining customers in our market area and increasing our "core" deposits consisting of savings accounts and retail certificates of deposit.
 We intend to increase the emphasis of our savings and money market accounts and retail certificates of deposits by more aggressively marketing and pricing these products, thereby decreasing our dependence on non-retail certificates of deposit. - Remaining a community-oriented institution and relying on high quality service to maintain and build a loyal local customer base.
 We were established in 1884 and have been operating continuously in the New Orleans metropolitan area since that time.
 Through the goodwill we have developed over years of providing timely, efficient banking services, we believe that we have been able to attract a solid base of local retail customers on which we hope to continue to build our banking business.